 The necessity of big oil in the transition to net zero

-Richard Brown and John Bennett, on the European Equities Team, explain why big oil companies are essential for an orderly transition to a low carbon economy.
+John Bennett, Portfolio Manager of the Henderson European Focus Trust explains why big oil companies are essential for an orderly transition to a low carbon economy.

 8 minute read